sumit1202/shop_now/README.md

 # shop_now

-A Flutter project wherein the user can shop sneakers.
+A Flutter project wherein the user can shop for sneakers.